vdelacou/Go-Extract-Article-Content/README.md

 ### Error Responses

 - `400` - Missing URL or invalid URL format (returned by Cloud Run service)
-- `401` - Invalid or missing API key (returned by API Gateway)
+- `401` - Invalid or missing API key (returned by Cloud Run handler)
 - `451` - Blocked by Cloudflare/site protection (returned by Cloud Run service)
 - `500` - Scraping failed (returned by Cloud Run service)
-- `504` - Upstream request timeout (returned by API Gateway) or scrape timeout (returned by Cloud Run service)
+- `504` - Scrape timeout (returned by Cloud Run service)

-**Note about 504 errors:** If you're using API Gateway and see 504 errors, ensure your `timeout` parameter is ≤ 25000ms.
-For longer scraping operations (up to 4 minutes), use the direct Cloud Run service URL instead of the API Gateway URL.
+**Note about 504 errors:** Cloud Run supports up to 300 seconds (5 minutes).
+If you see timeout errors, ensure your scraping completes within 240 seconds (4 minutes) to account for processing overhead.

 ## 🏆 Performance Comparison